firmata/protocol/encoder.md

 Current implementation supports 5 encoders at the same time (#[0-4]) and you can activate automatic position reports every (SAMPLING_INTERVAL)ms. Reports are disabled by default.

+For best Performances, connect only interrupt pins.

 Example files :
- * EncoderFeature is include by default [ConfigurableFirmata.ino](https://github.com/firmata/arduino/blob/configurable/examples/ConfigurableFirmata/ConfigurableFirmata.ino).
+ * EncoderFeature is include by default in [ConfigurableFirmata.ino](https://github.com/firmata/arduino/blob/configurable/examples/ConfigurableFirmata/ConfigurableFirmata.ino).
- * A dedicated example is also available.
+ * A dedicated example is available.
 See [SimpleEncoderFirmata.ino](https://github.com/firmata/arduino/blob/configurable/examples/SimpleEncoderFirmata/SimpleEncoderFirmata.ino).

 ## Compatible client librairies
 TODO : Update this